traefik/traefik/docs/content/providers/consul-catalog.md

 --providers.consulcatalog.endpoint.tls.ca=path/to/ca.crt
 ```

-##### `caOptional`
+##### `tls.caOptional`

 _Optional_

-The value of `tls.caOptional` defines which policy should be used for the secure connection with TLS Client Authentication to Consul.
+The value of `tls.caOptional` defines which policy should be used for the secure connection with TLS Client Authentication to Consul Catalog.

 !!! warning ""